Super Tuscan Wine at Ornellaia Vineyards in Bolgheri

 List of Super Tuscan Wines and what Super Tuscans Cost

-Of course, your personal taste of wine will defenitely decide which types of red wine you’ll prefere.
-Maybe Super Tuscans isn’t for you?
+Of course, your taste in wine will definitely decide which types of red wine you’ll prefer.
+Maybe Super Tuscans aren’t for you?
 I know though that I will try to taste and experience the wines from Ornallaia and other Super Tuscans as often as I can.
-Life is to short not to drink great wine!
+Life is too short not to drink great wine!

-However, there’s some inofficial lists of Super Tuscan Wine and Tuscany Wineries that are common to be known as some of the best Super Tuscans in the World today.
+However, there are some inofficial lists of Super Tuscan Wine and Tuscany Wineries that are common to be known as some of the best Super Tuscans in the World today.

-Are Super Tuscan Wine expensive?
-You can presuppose that they will be as Super Tuscan Red Wines is highly covoted by Wine Connoisseurs and Sommeliers all over the world.
+Are Super Tuscan wines expensive?
+You can presuppose that they will be as Super Tuscan Red Wines is highly coveted by Wine Connoisseurs and Sommeliers all over the world.

 Tenuta San Guido Sassicaia

-The First Super Tuscan that even have it’s own DOC, seperate from Bolgheri DOC!
+The First Super Tuscan that even has its own DOC, separate from Bolgheri DOC!
 So, if you are lucky, you can find some of the recent vintages for under $150.
-If you are lucky to get your hands on a 1985 Sassicaia, be prepered to pay $4000.
+If you are lucky to get your hands on a 1985 Sassicaia, be prepared to pay $4000.
 Yes, per bottle!

 What about Ornellaia’s high-end Super Tuscan then?
-Even without the limited labels from artists on vintages you’ll pay between $125 and up for a 2007 Ornellaia Bolgheri, and up to $450 for a bottle of the 1990 release.
-One of Ornellaia’s most expensive Super Tuscans was a 9 litre bottle; also known as a Salmanazar, of Ornellaia 2005.
+Even without the limited labels from artists on vintages, you’ll pay between $125 and up for a 2007 Ornellaia Bolgheri, and up to $450 for a bottle of the 1990 release.
+One of Ornellaia’s most expensive Super Tuscans was a 9-liter bottle; also known as a Salmanazar, of Ornellaia 2005.
 It was sold at Christie’s New York for a staggering $33,600!